SVMP/svmp-server/README.md

 ### Configuration

-1. Create a file named *config/config-local.js* using *config/config-local.js.example* as a template
+1. Create a file named *config/config-local.js* using *config/config-local.js.example* as a template.
+Please read through the comments on config-local.js.example for a description of the fields
 2. Review the various fields in *config/config-local.js* and set them to match your configuration

 #### Enable TLS